ruuda/blog/posts/the-yaml-document-from-hell.md

 (As we saw before,
 json had comments very early on, but they were removed because people started putting parsing directives in there.
-I think this is the right call for a machine-generated serialization format, but it makes json unsuitable as a configuration language.)
+I think this is the right call for a serialization format, but it makes json unsuitable as a configuration language.)
 So if what we really need is the json data model but a syntax that allows comments,